 Read our full Kalshi review here.

 The platform continues to operate on blockchain infrastructure, primarily using USDC stablecoins for trading, which requires some familiarity with cryptocurrency from its users.
-Polymarket remains a leader in market variety by offering an extensive range of markets across politics, culture, sports, and global events.
+The platform remains a leader in the industry by offering a Polymarket promo as well as an extensive range of markets across politics, culture, sports, and global events.
 Its liquidity is particularly strong, especially for high-profile, news-driven questions, making it appealing for users seeking diverse choices and sharp pricing.

 Notably, Polymarket has received significant institutional backing, including a $2 billion total commitment from ICE.
 In response to recent scrutiny over geopolitical trades, Polymarket recently announced the implementation of enhanced guardrails, including stricter identity verification and a ban on users trading on events where they may possess non-public "insider" knowledge.